 South Carolina Statistics

-- SC currently ranks 5th in the nation for the number of women killed by men and is consistently in the top ten in the nation.
-(Violence Policy Institute When Men Murder Women reports)
+- SC currently ranks 6th in the nation for the number of women killed by men and is consistently in the top ten in the nation.
+(Violence Policy Institute When Men Murder Women report 2018)

 - Approximately 1.3 million women are victims of physical assault by an intimate partner each year.